PeopleEquity/Document/README.md

 # Document
-A simple recording and sharing platform for ourselves.
+A simple recording and sharing platform for ourselves...